-This perspective reveals that the "Hamiltonian degeneracy" property observed by Buss and Leclercq for their pseudo-distances (and specifically for Hofer-like norms) is fundamentally a consequence of the non-degeneracy of the underlying Hofer norm on Hamiltonian diffeomorphisms.
-Our norm equality theorem clarifies that within the Hamiltonian setting, the more complex Hofer-like construction, while incorporating flux information, ultimately retains the essential non-degeneracy characteristic of standard Hamiltonian geometry as captured by the Hofer norm.
-This highlights that for Hamiltonian diffeomorphisms, the flux group, despite its presence in the broader Hofer-like framework, does not introduce new sources of degeneracy beyond those already present in the standard Hamiltonian context.\\ Also, Hofer-like geometry seems to bridge symplectic topology with infinite-dimensional Riemannian geometry, suggesting future research into invariants sensitive to flux and curvature.
+This perspective reveals that the ``Hamiltonian degeneracy'' property observed by Buss and Leclercq for their pseudo-distances (and specifically for Hofer-like norms) is fundamentally a consequence of the non‑degeneracy of the underlying Hofer norm on Hamiltonian diffeomorphisms.
+Our norm equality theorem clarifies that within the Hamiltonian setting, the more complex Hofer-like construction, while incorporating flux information, ultimately retains the essential non‑degeneracy characteristic of standard Hamiltonian geometry as captured by the Hofer norm.
+This highlights that for Hamiltonian diffeomorphisms, the flux group, despite its presence in the broader Hofer-like framework, does not introduce new sources of degeneracy beyond those already present in the standard Hamiltonian context.